 Olivier and Jennifer at Hettie Belle Farm

-Members enjoy 21 weeks of Certified Organic vegetables and fruit delivered weekly from mid-June – October.
-Check out what we’re growing this season for our CSA members!
+Enjoy 21 weeks of Certified Organic vegetables and fruit delivered weekly from mid-June – October.
+Check out what we grew for our members in 2017.

-Pick up your share in Cambridge (Iggy’s Bread of the World), Watertown (The Arsenal on the Charles) and Orange (Maggie’s Farm).
-Delivery to homes or offices in Boston may be available if there is sufficient interest (additional delivery fee applies)*.
+Pick up your share in Cambridge (Iggy’s Bread of the World, Watertown (The Arsenal on the Charles) or on the farm in Orange.

 About our animals

 Our beef is grass fed and finished Red Devon.
 In summer, our herd is rotationally grazed on our pastures.
 In the winter the cows eat haylage (pickled hay) from neighborhood fields

 Our pigs are pastured in our forests and fed non-GMO/pesticide free grain and food scraps from our organic veggie fields.